Metrics and Insights: Fail Ads in Mobile Games

 This epidemic of misleading ads isn't exactly a secret.
 A whopping 56% of mobile gamers, according to the Interactive Advertising Bureau have encountered ads that blatantly misrepresent the gameplay.
 This disconnect breeds distrust – players feel like they've been tricked, and the entire mobile gaming industry suffers.

 Here's the kicker: these deceptive tactics hurt everyone.
-A study by App Annie revealed that games with misleading advertising see uninstall rates skyrocket by 20% within the first 24 hours.
+According to industry data, more than half of all apps installed are uninstalled within 30 days, with deceptive ads being a major factor.
 Players feel cheated, developers lose users, and the cycle of frustration continues.
 But there is always that small percentage of users who continue to play, fueling the epidemic.

 A closer look at the stats